Topfi/BetterAuth-Convex-9ui-shadcn-CLI-/README.md

 1. Fork this repo and push your changes.

-2. In your Cloudflare Dash, go to Compute (Workers)/Workers & Pages → Create application → Pages → Connect to Git, pick your GitHub repo and the branch.
+2. In your Cloudflare Dash, go to Compute (Workers)/Workers & Pages, click on Create application, select Pages, then Connect to Git, pick your GitHub repo and the branch.
    - Framework preset: Vite (React)
    - Build command: `npm run build`
    - Build output directory: `dist`.